-Challenging harassment and understanding the impact of sexual assault.
+Challenge female harassment and understand the impact of sexual assault and violence against women

 This resource explores the stories of those who have shared their experiences online to inform others of sexual harassment and discrimination and ways that we can be effective allies and supporters of others.

 This resource contains stories of sexual harassment that some may find upsetting.
 The supporting organisations listed at the bottom of this page can offer you more support on this issue.